Extending Advanced Monitoring

 Muting Locked PubSub+ Insights Monitors for Datadog Using Downtime

-You may encounter some PubSub+ Insights monitors for Datadog that appear to be locked to even users with the Insights Advanced Editor role.
-These locked PubSub+ Insights monitors are generally proprietary monitors provided by Solace.
-You can see if a monitor is locked by selecting it from the monitor list and scrolling to the Define permissions and audit notifications section of the monitor.
-A locked monitor displays a statement similar to 'This monitor is locked: only its create and admins can edit it.'
+You can see if a monitor is locked by selecting it from the monitor list, clicking View Configuration, and scrolling to the Define permissions and audit notifications section of the monitor.
+A locked monitor displays a statement similar to 'Restricted.
+Access is restricted to some.'

 Image displaying an example of how a locked monitor appears in the Define permission and audit notifications section